dhapdigitalinc/qa-applicant-task/README.md

   	Automation scripts
   	Bug report

-Create a set of Functional test cases that cover the manual black box testing of the proposed new features defined in the Wireframe instructions.
+Create a set of Functional test cases that cover the manual black box testing of the proposed new features defined in the Wireframe instructions

-Identify a feature that is a good candidate for an automated test and write a script or scripts in the language/platform of your choosing.
+Identify a feature that is a good candidate for an automated test and write a script or scripts in the language/platform of your choosing

-Write a bug report for a defect discovered while testing "B"
+Write a bug report for a defect discovered while testing Feature "B" (defined in wireframe)

 ## Points to consider: ##

+  - Use of Gherkin to describe the behavior of the system is preferred
-  - Cucumber and/or Selenium scripting examples are preferred
+  - Cucumber and Selenium scripting examples are preferred
   - Use keywords to highlight correlation between deliverables